huggingface/optimum-neuron/benchmark/text-generation-inference/performance/README.md

 It is best to compile the model with the software in the container you will be using to ensure all library versions match.

-As an example, you can compile with the following command.  **If you make changes, make sure your batch size, sequence length, and num_cores for compilation match the same settings in the .env file**
+As an example, you can compile with the following command.

+**If you make changes, make sure your batch size, sequence length, and num_cores for compilation match the MAX_BATCH_SIZE, and MAX_TOTAL_TOKENS settings in the .env file and the HF_NUM_CORES setting in the docker-compose file.
+MAX_INPUT_LENGTH needs to be less than sequence_length/MAX_TOTAL_TOKENS.
+The directory at the end of the compile command needs to match the MODEL_ID in the .env file.**

 ```
 docker run -p 8080:80 \